 Buying some great studio monitor stands and plugging those monitors with cheap RCA unbalanced cables is throwing your money away to the garbage can.
 Wire up your studio with good cables and you’ll notice the difference immediately.

-Not only studio monitors need to have stands and form the triangle with you, all your studio needs to be treated for acoustics.
+Not only do studio monitors need to have stands and form the triangle with you, but all your studio also needs to be treated for acoustics.

 There are a million ways of doing DIY studio panels and isolation surfaces; there’s no need to spend a lot of money on those.
 If you buy your studio monitor stands and still have some heavy rebound around the place, you won’t be able to work with clarity and isolation either.